rmdelgad2013/ryans_projects/loan_prediction_project/README.md

 This project explores the lona acquisition variables that predict the probability of defaultuses uses machine learning algorithms to predict the probability of foreclosure given attributes about the borrower.
-It uses the Fannie Mae Acquisition & Performance datasets available publicly on their website.
+It uses the Fannie Mae Acquisition & Performance datasets available on their website.
 This project will predict the probability of foreclosure using Logistic Regression and Random Forests (via  Scikit-learn).
 The performance of both models will be compared.